cbor-wg/cddl/draft-ietf-cbor-cddl.md

 Finally, a _prelude_ of standard CDDL definitions that is automatically prepended to and thus available in every CBOR specification is listed in {{prelude}}.

-[^_format]: So far, the ability to restrict format choices have not
-    been needed beyond the floating point formats.
-Those can be applied to ranges using the new .and control now.
-It is not clear we want to add more format control before we have a use case.

 ## Requirements notation